 She started early serving the legal profession as a whole, as well.
 She has been a member of the Indiana Supreme Court’s Committee on Character and Fitness since 2003.
-In 2005, she began a long tenure in leadership at the Indiana State Bar Association, as follows: Board of Governors district representative; Counsel to the president; Treasurer; Annual Meeting Chair; Chair of the Legal Ethics Committee; Chair of the Budget and Finance Committee; Chair of the Leadership Development Academy; and current Chair of the House of Delegates.
+In 2005, she began a long tenure in leadership at the Indiana State Bar Association, as follows: Board of Governors district representative; Counsel to the president; Treasurer; Annual Meeting Chair; Chair of the Legal Ethics Committee; Chair of the Budget and Finance Committee; Chair of the Leadership Development Academy; and Chair of the House of Delegates.
 She has also served on the Member and Member Benefits Committee and the Women in the Law Committee.
 She has volunteered with the ISBA’s Mentor Match program, which provides curriculum-based mentoring to young attorneys.

-And on top of all that, Amy runs a successful law firm which currently employs four people, having hung out her own shingle in 2010 after ten years of much appreciated mentoring and guidance working for Jeff Arnold and then Allen Wellman McNew.
+And on top of all that, Amy runs a successful law firm which currently employs four people, having hung out her own shingle in 2010 after ten years of much appreciated mentoring and guidance working for Jeffrey T. Arnold and then Allen Wellman McNew.
 She was selected as a Super Lawyer in 2012 and has been renamed for that designation every year since.

 Amy puts her money where her mouth is, too.
-Over the years, she has sponsored local nonprofits to the tune of nearly $100,000 to date.
+Over the years, she has sponsored local nonprofits to the tune of over $100,000 to date.
 Beneficiaries include: Richmond Symphony Orchestra, Richmond Civic Theatre, Wayne County Foundation’s Women’s Fund, Cope Environmental Center, Girls, Inc., Whitewater Valley Pro Bono, Richmond Evening Optimists, Help the Animals, and the Richmond Art Museum.
 In fact, when Amy married her husband Andy in 2015, they created a donor-advised arts fund at the Wayne County Foundation for friends and family to donate funds that would otherwise have been spent on wedding gifts.
 Amy and Andy continue to contribute regularly to that fund and celebrate their anniversary by giving a gift to a local arts organization with an eye towards supporting the production of contemporary works as well as old favorites produced in new and progressive ways.

 In 2017, Amy moved her law firm Amy Noe Law, now known as Dudas Law, downtown where she purchased a building with plans to play an active role in Richmond’s downtown revitalization.
 She and husband Andy have recently formed the Dudas Inspiration Venue for the Arts, or DIVA, a nonprofit organization dedicated to providing a flexible open venue for the exhibition and performance of any art form and fostering an inclusive collaborative environment of inspiration and creation.
 DIVA began the wildly successful Department of Improv, an improvisational troupe that performs regularly to sold out crowds, and building renovations are planned to transform the space into a venue that aims to make the arts accessible to everyone.